dfrappart/dfrappart.github.io/_posts/2026-09-10-Keep_control_of_k8s_namespaces_from_the_Azure_plane.markdown

 1. Overview of the managed namespace in AKS
 2. Creating and managing a managed namespace
-3. Managed namespaces vs native namespaces
+3. Rbac considerations for Managed namespaces

 ## 1. Overview of the managed namespace in AKS